 Today we started early and after breakfast we took a jeep to the elephant station.
 Each elephant takes 4 persons into a small basket mounted on top of the animal.
 We were going to look for the ellusive rhino.
 The basket is quite small.
 I really enjoyed the forest: green, and full of life.
 It was such a great contrast to the lifeless world of snow and ice.
 When we were crossing the Honku Basin in front of Baruntse, I had a feeling of desolation and lifelessness.
 Nothing lives there and the glacier has a hollow and empty feeling about it.
 I think it would be quite natural to die in the forest while a death in the high mountains would be desolate and lonely.
 The dead organisms in the forest just decay away and rejoin the circle of life.
 High in the alpine, things just dry up and mummify.

-The elephant moves through the forest like a ship in the ocean.
+The elephant moves through the forest with an ease of a ship in the ocean.
 Slow, steady and quiet.
 Sitting up high, I can see a lot, having a commanding view over the tall grasses and shrubs.
 The elephant driver and the animal have a deep connection.

 They are lifelong friends and each elephant has only one driver.
 The driver controls the animal by kicking it with bare feet behind the large ears and by talking to him.
 Sometimes, the elephant gets a poke with a stick and a metal hook to stress a command.
 The elephant is a very obedient creature and follows the driver.
 We went on an obvious and well-used path and came across two rhinos.
 It was great to see such majestic creatures in the wild.
 The elephant riding was very special as well.